w7sst/MorseRunner/Readme.txt

     With this option enabled, the callsign entered into the CALL field is not transmitted by the computer when the corresponding key is pressed.
 This option has no effect in the WPX and HST competition modes.

+  Additional simulator settings

+    Setup/CW Min Rx Speed - Set a speed below the CW Speed.
+If 0 it behaves like the original MorseRunner Setup/CW Max Rx Speed - Set a speed above the CW Speed.
+If 0 it behaves like the original MorseRunner Setup/NR Digits       - The number of digits of the DX Station NR Setup/CWOps Number    - CWOps ID number used on the CWT Contest

 STARTING A CONTEST